-The American Academy of Pediatric Dentistry recommends that children see the dentist ideally around the time their first tooth erupts or before their first birthday.
-At Lakeview Modern Dentistry, we want to encourage getting your child started early with good dental habits that will last them a lifetime, so cleanings and exams are free for your child under three!
+The American Academy of Pediatric Dentistry recommends that children ideally see the dentist around the time their first tooth erupts or by their first birthday.
+At Lakeview Modern Dentistry, we want to encourage getting your child started early with good dental habits that will last them a lifetime, so the first cleaning and exam is free for your child under three!

 Pediatric cleanings and oral exams are just like cleanings and oral exams for adults.
 A dental hygienist will clean your child’s teeth, then a dentist will examine their mouth and x-rays to rule out any concerns about your child's oral health or oral development.

-During this appointment, you’ll have an opportunity to speak with the dentist about what to expect at different stages of your child’s oral development, such as erupting baby teeth, losing baby teeth, and growing adult teeth.
-We’ll go over proper at-home oral care and hygiene for different age groups, and discuss nutritional information and how diet is related to oral health.
+During this appointment, you’ll have an opportunity to speak with the team members about what to expect at different stages of your child’s oral development such as erupting baby teeth, losing baby teeth and growing adult teeth.
+We’ll go over proper at-home oral care and hygiene for different age groups and discuss nutritional information and how diet is related to oral health.

 Silver Diamine Fluoride (SDF) is an alternative to fillings for minor-to-moderate tooth decay in baby teeth.
 It consists of a blend of silver, fluoride, ammonia, and water.
 When applied to a decayed tooth, this mixture kills the bacteria that cause decay and halts the progression of the cavity.